-Art enthusiasts and novices alike are often awestruck by the masterpieces before them here, including Monet's Water Lilies, Picasso's Les Demoiselles d'Avignon, and van Gogh's Starry Night.
+Art enthusiasts and novices alike are often awestruck by the masterpieces before them here, including Picasso's Les Demoiselles d'Avignon and van Gogh's Starry Night.
 In 2004, the museum's $425 million face-lift by Yoshio Taniguchi increased exhibition space by nearly 50%, including space to accommodate large-scale contemporary installations.
-The museum continues to collect: most recently it obtained important works by Willem de Kooning, Valie Export, Christian Marclay, David Wojnarowicz, and Kara Walker.
-One of the top research facilities in modern and contemporary art is housed inside the museum's eight-story Education and Research building.
+The museum continues to collect: most recently it obtained a collection of Occupy Wall Street screenprints.
+In 2013,

 In addition to the artwork, one of the main draws of MoMA is the building itself.
 A maze of glass walkways permits art viewing from many angles.

 The 110-foot atrium entrance (accessed from the museum's lobby on either 53rd or 54th Street) leads to the movie theaters and the main-floor restaurant, Modern, with Alsatian-inspired cuisine.

 A favorite resting spot is the Abby Aldrich Rockefeller Sculpture Garden.
 Designed by Philip Johnson, it features Barnett Newman's Broken Obelisk (1962–69).
 The glass wall lets visitors look directly into the surrounding galleries from the garden, where there's also a reflecting pool and trees.